I have an Email Gateway error that says Invalid Mail Server Password.

 If the above conditions are true, there may be an issue with the basic configuration of the POP mailbox itself.

-Is the mailbox on the same mail server as another mailbox that is working within Oracle Service Cloud?
+Is the mailbox on the same mail server as another mailbox that is working within Oracle B2C Service?
 If so, consider creating a new mailbox and using it instead.
-If not, establish a new mailbox on the same mail server, change the settings in Oracle Service Cloud and see if you are able to access that mailbox.
+If not, establish a new mailbox on the same mail server, change the settings in Oracle B2C Service and see if you are able to access that mailbox.